Cognite enlisted to empower BP’s well operations

 Utilising the same platform in February 2020, Cognite entered into an agreement with seismic contractor Petroleum Geo-Services (PGS) to reduce vessel operating costs and improve the efficiency of PGS’ fleet by leveraging Cognite Data Fusion’s core technology to extract data from different source systems.

-Both companies confirmed in June this year the data had been systemized with Cognite’s Industrial DataOps to increase vessel speed without jeopardizing the seismic acquisition operation or the vessel integrity.
+Both companies confirmed in June this year that the data had been systemized with Cognite’s Industrial DataOps to increase vessel speed without jeopardizing the seismic acquisition operation or the vessel integrity.
 This solution provides seismic vessel operators with an overview of the factors determining a vessel’s optimal operating speed.

 Recently, BP started up its Thunder Horse South Expansion Phase 2 project, which was sanctioned in May 2019.
 The project’s goal is to increase output at one of the largest fields in the Gulf of Mexico, and a total of eight wells are expected to be drilled as part of the project’s overall development.
 The peak annual average gross production is 25,000 barrels of oil equivalent a day from the initial two-well tieback.